privacy-scaling-explorations/zk-kit/.github/ISSUE_TEMPLATE/---bug.md

 **Technologies (please complete the following information):**

 -   Node.js version
 -   NPM version
-- Browser
+-   Solidity version

 **Additional context**
 Add any other context about the problem here.